 While milia are harmless, you can still treat them.
 In many cases, treatment is not necessary because they can disappear on their own over time.
 However, this may take months or even years.

 The best dermatologists know that if milia linger or multiply, you can treat them with applied medications.
 However, salicylic acid, alpha hydroxy acid, or retinoid over-the-counter exfoliating medications are not incredibly effective.
 Instead, simple office-based surgery techniques are generally most effective for removing these minute cysts.
-While you might be tempted to pick or pop the milia, this will only lead to further complications such as scarring or an infection.
+While you might be tempted to pick or pop the milia if you notice the white spots on your forehead, this will only lead to further complications such as scarring or an infection.

 Sebaceous Hyperplasia

-Sebaceous hyperplasia is arguably just as common as milia and can likewise be solitary or multiple.
+Sebaceous hyperplasia are common white bumps on the face; while they are not the same as milia, they can likewise be solitary or multiple.
 These are enlarged oil glands.
 Similar to milia, sebaceous hyperplasia develops around the pores.
 All these pores have a small oil gland surrounding their upper portion – this is called a sebaceous gland.

 Sebaceous hyperplasia can be just a bit larger than milia.
 They may be white, yellow, or skin-colored.
 However, while milia can develop at any point in life, sebaceous gland enlargement generally occurs in middle adulthood.
 Hormones are thought to contribute to the enlargement of these glands.